 The Project Finance and PPPs program focuses on structuring, financing and valuing large capital projects and emphasizes Public Private Partnerships (PPP).
 Funding large capital expenditure projects delivers high returns but is inherently risky.
 In the aftermath of the great financial crisis, project failures have generated billions of dollars of losses for the equity sponsors and the creditors.
 The program provides a framework and methodology to look at project financing as a viable financing option from both the debt and equity perspective.
 Using case studies, that cover both social and economic infrastructure projects, the program illustrates how and why major infrastructure projects succeed or fail.
-The cases will show that improper structuring rather than the intrinsic value of projects has been the cause of many recent failures.

 How you will benefit